 Fun fact about yourself?
 Not a fun fact, but my claim to fame is that I went to school – in Portugal – with Tottenham Hotspur’s Eric Dier.
 He was in the year above me, and I used to play football with him during our lunch breaks.

 Meet Your Lead: My name is Laura Pilkington and I was born with a disability called Brittle Bones disease.
-I am a second-year student at Robert Gordon University and I study sports and exercise science.
+I am a current student studying Physical Activity & Health at Edinburgh Napier University.
 I am a competitive para-swimmer and have been involved in swimming for the last 10 years.
 I am part of the Scottish Para-Swimming team and have Scottish para-swimming records in my classification.
 I am currently part of both Scottish Disability Sport and sportscotland’s Young People’s Sport Panel.
 I am also a swimming teacher covering shifts when I have some free time!